roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 For a time, it seemed like the tree would continue to bless us with more fruit each year, despite some squirrel-induced setbacks.
 Mr. Rao would receive his share, as would the temple, leaving us pondering what to do with our remaining bounty.

 The years went by, and I became close friends with Mr. and Mrs. Rao.
 Our summer tradition of sharing pomegranates became a cherished event, a way to remember the good times.

-But just a month ago, while I was away, Mr. Rao passed away.
+Mr Rao died last month.
+I had left for camp the day prior, and didn't learn about it till i returned 3 weeks later.
+Nobody had told me because they "didnt want it to effect my studies".
 As writer Trebor Healy wrote in *A Horse Named Sorrow*, "I felt my heart crack, slowly, like a pomegranate, spilling its seeds."